 Granada Andalucia, Spain Travel Guide

-Granada experiences a Mediterranean climate with distinct seasons.
+Granada experiences a Mediterranean weather with distinct seasons.
 Temperature fluctuations mean adaptable clothing works best.

-High elevations in the Sierra Nevada receive snow, creating opportunities for winter sports.
+High elevations in the Sierra Nevada receive snow, creating opportunities for cold-weather sports.

 Granada does not experience monsoons or hurricanes.
 Extreme summer temperatures happen regularly in July and August.

-Travelers during these months need ample hydration and avoid direct sun exposure during midday hours.
+Travelers during these months need ample hydration and avoid direct sun exposure in the middle of the day hours.

 March-May, Sept-Oct